-“What the fuck is wrong with my body!?
+“What is wrong with my body!?
 Everything hurts.” was what my brain yelled as I woke up.
 My body rejected every movement as we zombie walked our way to breakfast.
 Food and coffee, sadly, did not help.

 With every step, my knee felt like a bruise being pressed on, except it was under the bone so it was more like a bruise being punched.
 Lia’s calves were barely functioning, so we were both doing an attractive sort of shuffling limp.